Global and Environmental Perspectives in Social Work

 Upon successful completion of this course, the student will be able to:

-- Provide examples of the impact of a globalized system on the social welfare of people locally and internationally.
+- Provide an analysis of the impact of global issues on the social welfare of people locally and internationally.

-- Critically examine the effects of colonization on indigenous peoples in the global community and articulate personal values concerning colonization, and indigenous issues and rights.
+- Demonstrate understanding of the effects of colonization on Indigenous peoples in the global community.

-- Explain social problems such as international human trafficking and the exploitation of migrant labour, and formulate a social work response to these problems at the local level.
+- Explain social problems such as human trafficking and forced labour and formulate a social work response to these problems at the local and international level.

-- Understand and critique the role of major international institutions, including the International Monetary Fund, the United Nations, World Health Organization, World Bank and the World Trade Organization in international economic and social development.
+- Understand and analyze the role of major international institutions, including the International Monetary Fund, the United Nations, World Health Organization, and World Bank in international economic and social development.

 Requisites